-At 31 March 2020 the OCC had no construction contracts in progress.
+At 31 March 2021 the OCC had no construction contracts in progress.
+Refer to Note 25 Office of the Police, Fire & Crime Commissioner (OPFCC) Group Statement of Accounts.

 Note 26 - Debtors

 Refer to Note 26 Office of the Police, Fire & Crime Commissioner (OPFCC) Group Statement of Accounts.